Welcome to the Arts Writing Centre!

 Our goal is to help students develop their writing talents in a friendly and collaborative environment.
 Our mandate is to work with students who are enrolled in courses offered by the English Department.

 ENG students: We are equipped to help students whose first language is English.
-ESL students can seek help from the Official Languages and Bilingualism Institute by visiting the OLBI Resource Centre at MHN 130.
+ESL students can seek help from the Official Languages and Bilingualism Institute (OLBI) by contacting the Julien Couture Resource Centre.

 Our staff is composed of uOttawa graduate students with a great deal of experience tutoring and teaching.
 We provide our expertise in combination with digital resources like grammar software and online dictionaries and databases.

-To make an appointment with a tutor, please click here to check our schedules.
-We also accept walk-ins whenever possible, although spaces are limited.
+To make an appointment with a tutor, please click here (https://english.uottawa.ca/tutoring/) to check our schedules.
+We accept drop-ins whenever possible, although spaces are limited and may be subject to technical delays.
 Students may book a maximum of two half-hour blocks per day, and a maximum of three hours per week.

 Please come prepared with a good understanding of your assignment and your professor's expectations.
 For example: